-10:00 am: Begin this tour with a broad cultural overview of Canada at the Canadian Museum of Civilization.
-The building itself is spectacular, with its curving forms and breath‐taking interiors such as the Grand Hall.
+10:00 am: Begin this tour with a broad cultural overview of Canada at the Canadian Museum of History (formerly the Canadian Museum of Civilization), the most visited museum in the country.
+The building itself is spectacular, with its curving forms and breathtaking interiors such as in the Grand Hall.

-Tip: The museum also houses the Canadian Children’s Museum — one of the most fun places in the region — so there’s plenty to see and do before lunch.
+FUN TIP: The museum also houses the Canadian Children’s Museum — one of the most fun places in the region — so there’s plenty for your little ones to see and do!

 1:00 pm: Take a break and have lunch at the museum’s Bistro Boréal or the more casual Voyageurs Cafeteria.

 2:00 pm: Catch the latest IMAX flick.
 Sit back in a reclining seat to get the full effect of the seven-storey screen and curved dome.

 3:30 pm: Discover the Capital with a Gray Line City Tour.
 Experience Ottawa’s original and most comprehensive Hop-On Hop-Off tour.
 Choose from Parliament Hill, museums, parks, embassies and more on this fun, historical, educational, and bilingual city tour.

 6:00 pm: Spend your evening at the National Arts Centre, and discover the true flavours of Canada with a global twist offered by Le Café, the NAC’s fabulous restaurant (reservations required).